COVID-19 Update - Despite the current coronavirus restrictions you can still switch your energy supplier.

-For any product you buy or service you sign up to, it’s important you’re aware of what to do if something goes wrong and you need to complain.
+For any product you buy or service you sign up for, it’s important you’re aware of what to do if something goes wrong and you need to complain.

 If you have a complaint about your energy supplier or the service you’re receiving, in the first instance you should: